 Today, the Group has a turnover in excess of €1Bn and employs 4,400 people with offices and manufacturing facilities in 12 sites across Ireland and the UK.
 Annually, Kepak processes about 500,000 cattle, 1.7 million lambs, and 350,000 pigs.
 It markets about 20,000 tonnes of burgers, 24 million slow-cooked packs and 150 million consumer snacks mainly under the Rustler brand.
 AgraKepak trades some 65,000 tonnes of beef, pork, lamb and fish proteins.

 The Group markets its products predominantly through EU retail, convenience and foodservice channels.
 An increasing proportion is being marketed in the North Americas, Asia and Gulf regions as EU trade with these markets is being liberalised.

 From humble beginnings, the Group has evolved to become a multinational, diverse and integrated consumer foods business with its primary meats heritage still at its core.
-In addition, to its food products portfolio, Kepak offers business enhancing services to partner customers such as customer specific proprietary brands, regular updates on market trends and consumer insights, staff training on product knowledge and customer-tailored CSR projects, to name but a few.
+In addition, to its food products portfolio, Kepak offers business enhancing services to partner customers such as customer-specific proprietary brands, regular updates on market trends and consumer insights, staff training on product knowledge and sustainability projects, to name but a few.